 Geometry stream is decoded and in combination with occupancy amp and auxiliary information, smoothing is applied to reconstruct point cloud geometry information.

-Based on the decoded attribute video stream and reconstructed information for smoothed geometry, occupancy map and auxiliary information the attributes of the point cloud can be reconstructed.
+Based on the decoded attribute video stream and reconstructed information for smoothed geometry if present, occupancy map and auxiliary information the attributes of the point cloud can be reconstructed.
 After attribute reconstruction stage additional attribute smoothing method is used for point cloud refinement.

 Point Cloud Representation in V-PCC